careerbuilder/DataScienceAPIDocumentation/CompanyNormalization.md

 The response returns a single data node which contains a list of normalized companies.
 These normalized companies are ordered by the confidence score.
 Each normalized company has a normalized company name (string), a naics ID (string), a naics description (string), a country (string), a state(string), a city(string), a postal code(string), and a confidence (double).
 Confidence scores range from 0.0 to 1.0.

+Additional with each normalized company Company Normaliztion will also return the version of the data used to preform the normalization.

 #Versioning
 -----------
 The response from the Company Normalization Service is versioned with the current version being 1.0.
-The data set used to perform the normalization is unversioned.
+The data set used to perform the normalization is also versioned but we will always use the latest.

 Our general versioning strategy is available [here](/Versioning.md).